 - 1. Disconnect the roughing or backing line (foreline) at the mechanical pump. - 2.
 Examine the DPV to determine flow direction.
 The flow arrow points towards the mechanical pump's inlet. - 3.
-Connect the DPV to the mechanical pump using an appropriately sized quick clamp and properly sized centering ring. - 4.
+Connect the DPV to the mechanical pump using an appropriately sized KF quick clamp and a properly sized centering ring with O-ring seal. - 4.
 Connect the vacuum line to the inlet of the DPV.